dpt/The-Great-Escape-in-C/BUGS.md

 Queue:

-* The guard who marches above main gate seems to spawn too late compared with the original game.
 * Dogs and guards seem to be able to catch the hero though the fence.
 Doesn't happen in the original.
     * `collision: -> solitary` says the debug log
     * _Possibly_ fixed in 6-Jul-17 fix... nope, still happens.